vrk-kpa/xroad-joint-development/WORKFLOW.md

 ## 16 Testing

-16.1	All test scripts and software is published in TM
+16.1	All test scripts and software is published in XTM

-16.2 The branching pattern and workflow with TM is the same as with XM
+16.2 The branching pattern and workflow with XTM is the same as with XM

 16.3 For clarity TM is divided into 3 folders - COMMON, EE-NATIONAL and FI-NATIONAL. national folders are dedicated for national implementation only tests.